ucsb-cs8/w20/_notes/lec12note.md

     >>> "{2}:{1}:{0}".format(18,7,6) #index
     "6:7:18"

-    {a:b} # a is the index of output; b is the space left for the string output
+    {a:b} # a is the index of output; b is the total length for the string output
     ```